UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 teaching: 40
 exercises: 15
 questions:
-- "How can I read data in R?"
+- "How can I read tabular data in R?"
 - "What are the basic data types in R?"
 - "How do I represent categorical information in R?"
+- "How do I determine the type, class and structure of an object?"
 objectives:
 - "To be aware of the different types of data."
 - "To begin exploring tibbles, and understand how they are related to vectors, factors and lists."
 - "To be able to ask questions from R about the type, class, and structure of an object."
 keypoints:
+- "Tibbles let us store tabular data in R.  Tibbles are an extension of the base R data.frame."
-- "Use `read_csv` to read tabular data in R."
+- "Use `read_csv` to read tabular data into a tibble R."
 - "The basic data types in R are double, integer, complex, logical, and character."
-- "Use factors to represent categories in R."
+- "Use factors to represent categories in R. You should specify the levels of your factors."
 source: Rmd
 ---